OnlyJundong/parameter-golf/records/track_non_record_16mb/2026-03-29_HNet_ByteVsSubword_Study/README.md

 ## Comparison with Existing H-Net PRs

-- The two previous H-Net PRs did not present a working multi-GPU DDP training path.
+- The two previous H-Net PRs didn't include a working multi-GPU DDP training path.
 [PR #992](https://github.com/openai/parameter-golf/pull/992) reports a *simulated* 8×H100 result and mentions multi-GPU training as WIP.
 [PR #1044](https://github.com/openai/parameter-golf/pull/1044) was trained on a single RTX 4090.
 This implementation runs with working DDP on 8×H100 by padding the compressed chunk sequence and using a combined causal + padding attention mask.

 - [PR #1044](https://github.com/openai/parameter-golf/pull/1044) uses causal depthwise Conv1d for the encoder/decoder, while both [PR #992](https://github.com/openai/parameter-golf/pull/992) and this submission use full transformer blocks.
-At 22M parameters and 1.8989 BPB, [PR #1044](https://github.com/openai/parameter-golf/pull/1044) showed a tiny-scale proof of concept for byte-level H-Net, but the BPB is significantly higher than the best results reported here.
+At 22M parameters and 1.8989 BPB, [PR #1044](https://github.com/openai/parameter-golf/pull/1044) showed that byte-level H-Net could work at tiny scale, but the BPB is much higher than the best results reported here.

-- Neither existing PRs focused on a matched comparison between byte-level and subword-level H-Net, or on quantitative boundary analysis.
-This submission adds 20 matched runs across four hyperparameter axes together with boundary metrics (for example whitespace agreement and chunk-size CV), showing how the routing module's learned segmentation changes across settings.
+- Neither existing PR focused on a matched comparison between byte-level and subword-level H-Net, or on quantitative boundary analysis.
+This submission adds 20 matched runs across four hyperparameters together with boundary metrics.

 ## Reproduction